Markomlazic/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Creating the data set

-The R script run_analysis.R can be used to create the tidy_avg_data.txt data set.
+The R script run_analysis.R can be used to create the Tidy_avg_data.txt data set.
 It downloads the source data and transforms it to produce the final data set by implementing the following steps:

 1. Download and unzip source data.
 2. Read test and train data.